JaPrad/JaPatGitHub/README.md

 I'm a 15-year-old in high school.
 Damn passionate about building things that solve people's problems.
 My current interests lie in using technology to transform education.

-I'm currently learning JavaScript with a focus on creative coding and physics simulations in p5.js.
-I plan to further extend my skills in backend web development.
+I'm currently learning JavaScript with a focus on creative coding and physics simulations in [p5.js](https://p5js.org).
+I plan to further extend my skills in backend web development & data science.

 I'm an open-source enthusiast and currently contribute to [Exercism](https://exercism.org).
 Here at [SimulatingEdu](https://github.com/JaPatGitHub/SimulatingEdu), I am using p5.js to create interactive educational animations.
 Obviously open-sourced!

 I'm new to software development and would love to have connections with anyone.
-So, please feel free to email me or DM me on Twitter!
+So, please feel free to [email](mailto:japsim6dev@gmail.com) me or [DM](https://twitter.com/jyotir1221) me on Twitter!
 Would be glad to talk to you!!

 <!--